 I've always been mildly obsessed with animals (to put it lightly).
-I find a lot of comfort and happiness in their presence, and my Instagram feed is probably 80% animal accounts.
+I find a lot of comfort and happiness in their presence, and my Instagram feed is probably about 80% cute animal accounts.
 But I had grown up my entire life eating the "normal" diet of meat, eggs, and dairy.
-I did have a 2-year phase in junior high when I went vegetarian, only to learn I was becoming anemic and had to begin eating meat again.
-I never made the connection that the animals I had always loved and cared for were also the ones ending up on my plate every day.
+I did have a 2-year phase in junior high when I went vegetarian, only to learn I was becoming anemic due to my poorly planned diet of cheese puffs and pasta.
+But I never made the connection that the animals I had always loved and cared for were also the ones ending up on my plate every day.

 Well, that film slapped me across the face with that connection.
-After my little freak out, I replaced all my makeup with cruelty-free brands, stocked up on rice and beans, and began donating my leather accessories.
+After my little freak out, I replaced all my makeup with cruelty-free brands, stocked up on vegan essentials, and began gifting away my leather and suede.
 To this day, I continue to educate myself with the truth about the animal agriculture industry, no matter how had it is to hear.
-I continue learning new recipes, trying new food products, and researching product ingredients and ethics before purchasing them.
+I continue learning new recipes, trying new foods, and researching product ingredients and ethics before purchasing them.
 I continue to celebrate small wins like waking up with less acne (thanks to no dairy), having a smaller grocery bill, feeling better, having more energy, and going to sleep happier.
-In less than a year, my entire perspective about a "normal" diet has changed and the knowledge I have learned is immense.
+In less than a year, my entire perspective about a "normal" diet had changed and the knowledge I have learned is immense.

 So that's why I'm here!
-To share what I've learned, to recommend great cruelty-free products I've found and use, and to show how easy being vegan can really be (even if you give up animal products in a day like me).
+To share what I've learned, to recommend great cruelty-free products I've found and regularly use, and to show how easy being vegan can really be (even if you give up animal products in a day or live on the road).

 I hope you find some inspiration from my recipes and blog.
-All are welcome here, whether you are an omnivore, pescitarian, vegetarian, vegan, or just looking for some new fun, new content.
+All are welcome here, whether you are an omnivore, pescitarian, vegetarian, vegan, or just looking for some new fun content.

 Follow along with my journey of being a traveling vegan, and never hesitate to reach out with questions or comments!